Monitoring IBM AIX Servers with Hardware Sentry

 /usr/sbin/bootinfo(on CHRP systems, i.e. most of AIX 5.x and 6.x systems)

 Please note that the sudo utility must have been installed on the system and configured to allow the PATROL Agent’s default account to execute the selected commands as root.
 This can be done in the

-To add a new AIX system in PATROL:
+To add the monitoring of a new AIX system in Monitoring Studio X:

 To add a new AIX system in Truesight, specify the following in the infrastructure policy’s monitoring configuration.

 - The Device Type should be set to IBM AIX.